 What Is A Book Size Called?

-According to MasterClass, “In publishing parlance, trim size describes the height and width of the pages of a book.”
-The bigger the size of your page, the more words you can fit, and thus, the thickness of your book will be thinner.
+According to Merriam Webster, the trim size of a book is “the actual size (as of a book page) after excess material required in production has been cut off.”
+The bigger the size of your page, the more words you can fit, and thus, the fewer pages you’ll need for the same amount of content.
 The smaller the size of your page, the fewer words you can fit, and the thicker your book will need to be to accommodate your word count.

 What Are Standard Book Sizes?